Lagos: Climate change

-Moreover, according to the 2022 IPCC Sixth Assessment Report, Lagos is one of 12 major African cities (Abidjan, Alexandria, Algiers, Cape Town, Casablanca, Dakar, Dar es Salaam, Durban, Lagos, Lomé, Luanda and Maputo) which would be the most severely affected by the future sea level rise.
-It estimates that they would collectively sustain cumulative damages of USD 65 billion under RCP 4.5 and USD 86.5 billion for the high-emission scenario RCP 8.5 by the year 2050.
-Additionally, RCP 8.5 combined with the hypothetical impact from marine ice sheet instability at high levels of warming would involve up to 137.5 billion USD in damages, while the additional accounting for the "low-probability, high-damage events" may increase aggregate risks to USD 187 billion for the "moderate" RCP4.5, USD 206 billion for RCP8.5 and USD 397 billion under the high-end ice sheet instability scenario.
+Moreover, according to the 2022 IPCC Sixth Assessment Report, Lagos is one of 12 major African cities (Abidjan, Alexandria, Algiers, Cape Town, Casablanca, Dakar, Dar es Salaam, Durban, Lagos, Lomé, Luanda and Maputo) that would be the most severely affected by sea level rise.
+It estimates that they would collectively sustain cumulative damage of US$65 billion under RCP 4.5 and US$86.5 billion in the high-emission scenario RCP 8.5 by the year 2050.
+Additionally, RCP 8.5 combined with the hypothetical impact from marine ice sheet instability at high levels of warming would involve up to US$137.5 billion in damage, while the additional accounting for the "low-probability, high-damage events" may increase aggregate risks to US$187 billion for the "moderate" RCP4.5, US$206 billion for RCP8.5 and US$397 billion under the high-end ice sheet instability scenario.
 Since sea level rise would continue for about 10,000 years under every scenario of climate change, future costs of sea level rise would only increase, especially without adaptation measures.
+Sea level rise is being exacerbated by subsidence, which is occurring at up to 87 mm per year.

 Economy

-The city of Lagos is a major economic focal point in Nigeria, generating around 10% of the country's GDP.
-Most commercial and financial business is carried out in the central business district situated on the island.
+The city of Lagos is a major economic focal point in Nigeria, generating around 30-35% of the country's GDP.
+Most commercial and financial businesses are carried out in the central business district situated on the island.
 This is also where most of the country's commercial banks, financial institutions, and major corporations are headquartered.
-Lagos is also the major Information Communications and Telecommunications (ICT) hub of West Africa and potentially, the biggest ICT market in the continent.
+Lagos is also the major information communications and telecommunications (ICT) hub of West Africa.
 Lagos is developing a 24-hour economy.

+The globalisation of Lagos's economy is rated "beta minus" by the GaWC.
+This is equivalent to Manchester or Edinburgh in the UK.
+Lagos is thus the most "globalised" city in West and Central Africa.
+5 out of 7 African tech "unicorns" operate out of Lagos (see below).
+Lagos is home to more tech centres than any other city in Africa.

+Yves Bellinghausen from the German magazine ZEIT summarises: 'Lagos is Africa's Hollywood, Manhattan, and Silicon Valley all rolled into one.'

+Financial institutions

+Lagos is a major financial and banking centre.
+The four largest banks in West and Central Africa are headquartered in Lagos, and another nine banks in Lagos are among the 20 largest banks in the region.
+Zenith Bank, Access Bank, Guaranty Trust Bank and First Bank have capital of more than US$2 billion each.
+Banking headquarters are located on Victoria Island and Lagos Island.

+The insurance industry in Nigeria is comparatively and modestly developed, with an industry turnover of around US$1 billion per year.
+As with the banks, the headquarters of the insurance companies are predominantly located in Lagos.